ba01ei/vfl2code/README.md

 *Note:* the first line and the last line are important.
 The final `// end VFL` must be followed by a LF line break (`\n`).
 You can also `// VFL begin` and `// VFL end`

+You can also type vflswift or vflobjc to trigger the code snippet and insert the basic structure.

-## 4. Save, then run the `vfl-file` service
+## 4. Save, then run the `vfl2code` service

-Make sure you save the file (Cmd+S), then navigate to `Xcode > Services > vfl-file` in the upper left application menu.
+Make sure you save the file (Cmd+S), then navigate to `Xcode > Services > vfl2code` in the upper left application menu.
 The VFL block you entered will expand to a full code block!

-Each time after editing something in the VFL section, also press Cmd+S and run the vfl-file service, so the code will get updated.
+Each time after editing something in the VFL section, also press Cmd+S and run the vfl2code service, so the code will get updated.

-**Protip:** you can add a keyboard shortcut to the vfl-file menu in `System Preferences > Keyboard > Keyboard Shortcuts`
+**Protip:** you can add a keyboard shortcut to the vfl2code menu in `System Preferences > Keyboard > Keyboard Shortcuts`

 # Sample Rules